oliviacbishop/furesearch/ancient-geographies/README.md

 # Ancient Geographies

+Curators: Cian Colgan, Savannah Bailey

 This folder will contain all work done regarding the annotation and representation of spatial and named entity information in ancient texts.

-Overview of the structure:
+## Overview of this folder

-* Guidelines: the essential documentation to understand how to annotate names in an ancient text.
+* Annotation Guidelines
 * Core Vocabulary: the additional tags to use when annotating a text in Recogito
-* herodotus-egypt: a subfolder that will contain all the work done in the annotation of Herodotus.
-** Herodotus text: the text of the Histories.
-** Documentation: a document where all issues and problems will be collected.
-* xenophon-ten-thousand: a subfolder that will contain all the work done in the representation of the journey of the Ten Thousand.
-** Xenophon text
-** Documentation

-Added resources:
-* AWMC Map Tiles and instructions
+* Various docs on workflow and personal project questions, specific to each fellow
+* Clean TXT and XML versions of the files uploaded for geoannotation.

+## Useful Resources for mapping

+* CAWM Map Tiles: https://cawm.lib.uiowa.edu/index.html (with instructions to connect to ArcGIS). hese tiles are particularly useful as a base layer for maps of the Ancient Middle East and Mediterranean Basin.
+* Spatial Data on various phases of the Ancient World: https://github.com/AWMC/geodata